 What is VAT?

-Value-added tax (VAT) is a consumption tax on the value added to goods and services in the EU.
+Value-added tax (VAT) is a consumption tax on the value added to goods and services in the EU and UK.
 You can think of this as an equivalent to something like sales tax here in the states.

-Any business located in the United States is required to charge VAT for business-to-consumer (B2C) transactions to those in the EU.
+Any business located in the United States is required to charge VAT for business-to-consumer (B2C) transactions to those in the EU and UK.
 Yes, you heard that right.

 The rate is based on the customer’s country.
 For example, in France VAT is 20% while in Hungary it’s a whopping 27%.
 See tax rates by country.

 For business-to-business transactions (B2B), you do what is called a reverse-charge VAT.
-If the customer’s business is registered in the EU and has a valid VAT number, it is exempt from VAT.
+If the customer’s business is registered in the EU or UK, and has a valid VAT number, it’s exempt from VAT.

 A VAT ID will look something this:

 DE123456789 (example from Germany).
-When someone purchases a product from you as or for their business, they can enter their VAT number, and they aren’t charged VAT on checkout.
+When someone purchases a product from you for their business, they can enter their VAT number, and they aren’t charged VAT on checkout.

 Penalties for not paying VAT

 Are there penalties for not paying VAT?
-Yes and no. Honestly, this is kind of a grey area.
+Yes and no. Honestly, this has kind of been a grey area up until recently.

-Currently, each individual EU country enforces its own VAT compliance with tax audits.
+Currently, each individual EU country, as well as the UK, enforces its own VAT compliance with tax audits.
 Just like the IRS does.
 To enforce this in the United States, they would need cooperation from the United States government.
 The chances of that happening aren’t very likely.

 - Peace of mind.
 You never know what might happen.
 Having to pay back taxes for a small WordPress company could ruin you.

 - People don’t like taxes, but they do help support countries and their economies.
-If you’re selling your product to a country in the EU, it makes sense to help support them and follow the laws they have in place.
+If you’re selling your product to a country in the EU or the UK, it makes sense to help support them and follow the laws they have in place.

-- You might decide down the road to pick up and move your business to the EU.
+- You might decide down the road to pick up and move your business to the EU or the UK.
 Paper trails will most likely follow you, and then you’re putting yourself at a big risk of an audit.

 The EU consists of 27 member states (countries).
+The UK withdrew from the EU on the 31st of January, 2020.
 You are required to pay VAT to each individual country using its own VAT rate.
-Before you run in fear, this is why the mini one-stop-shop (MOSS) was created.
+Before you run in fear, this is why the one-stop-shop (OSS) was created.
 It simplifies the process.
 It allows you to submit your VAT payments all at once, and then they handle distribution to each member state for you.
 Phew!

-Each member state basically has its own MOSS.
-If your business is registered in the United States, you can select any MOSS in the EU.
-I personally recommend using Revenue, the MOSS from Ireland.
+Each member state basically has its own OSS.
+If your business is registered in the United States, you can select any OSS in the EU.
+I personally recommend using Revenue, the OSS from Ireland.